-From time to time, the County has and may continue to engage in mixed-finance development, which includes construction of new and rehabilitation of existing Countyowned public housing, as authorized by 24 CFR Part 941, Subpart F, and other applicable laws and regulations.
+From time to time, the County has and may continue to engage in mixed-finance development, which includes construction of new and rehabilitation of existing County-owned public housing, as authorized by 24 CFR § 905.604, and other applicable laws and regulations.
 Through this process, County-owned public housing properties may be leased to private developers through a long-term ground lease and other applicable mixed-finance agreements and documents.
 The properties would then be managed by entities other than County herein called "the entity."
-Notwithstanding any contrary provision within this ACOP, the County may delegate certain admissions and occupancy functions as discussed within the ACOP to the entity and/or managers of those mixed-finance developments.
-Provided, however, that such admissions and occupancy functions must be performed in accordance with this ACOP and applicable public housing requirements (including any deviations from the ACOP as permitted hereunder, as set forth in this section) and such delegation does not relieve the County from ultimate responsibility with respect to the foregoing.
+Notwithstanding any contrary provision within this ACOP, the County may delegate certain admissions and occupancy functions as discussed within the ACOP to the entity and/or managers of those mixed-finance developments; provided, however, that such admissions and occupancy functions must be performed in accordance with this ACOP and applicable public housing requirements (including any deviations from the ACOP as permitted hereunder, as set forth in this section) and such delegation does not relieve the County from ultimate responsibility with respect to the foregoing.

 The County acknowledges that such mixed-finance developments may be subject to federal Tax Credit Requirements.
 For purposes of this Policy, Tax Credit Requirements shall mean any and all matters required by Section 42 of the Internal Revenue Code of 1986 and regulations thereunder (Section 42), the rules promulgated by Florida Housing Finance Corporation (FHFC) or any agreement with a condition of receipt of tax credits, whether or not such requirement is explicitly stated in Section 42, or FHFC requirements.
+Without limiting any other provision in this Subsection G, the County may also enter into one or more Memoranda of Understanding with the owner entities of such mixed-finance projects and/or third parties in order to comply with FHFC, USHUD and PHCD requirements, and may adopt a limited preference for Special Needs Households, as defined at Section 67-48.002(108) of the Florida Administrative Code (FAC), as may be amended from time to time, that are referred by a Special Needs Household Referral Agency, as defined at in Section 67-48.002(109) of the FAC, such that 10% (which is subject to change in accordance with updated requirements) of the units of each mixedfinance development are occupied by such Special Needs Households to the extent required by FHFC, USHUD and PHCD.